Twister (1996 film): Filming

-Post production
+Post-production

 De Bont claimed that Twister cost close to $70 million, of which $2–3 million went to the director.
-Last-minute reshoots in March and April 1996 (to clarify a scene about Jo as a child) and overtime requirements in post production and at ILM, are thought to have raised the budget to $90 million.
-During post production of Twister, Spielberg took over directing duties on Minority Report instead of The Haunting.
-The film was set to be released on May 17.
-Warner Bros. eventually made the decision to push forward Twisters release date to May 10 in order to avoid audience cannibalization with the release of Paramount's Mission: Impossible two weeks later.
-The premiere took place at the AMC Penn Square 10, then known as General Cinema Theatres at Penn Square Mall in Oklahoma City a day prior.
-Jan de Bont, Bill Paxton, and Helen Hunt were at the mall for interviews.
+Last-minute reshoots in March and April 1996 (to clarify a scene about Jo as a child) and overtime requirements in post-production and at ILM, are thought to have raised the budget to $90 million.

-Soundtrack
+During post-production of Twister, Spielberg took over directing duties on Minority Report instead of The Haunting, which ultimately was directed by de Bont.

+The tornadoes in the film were created with computer animation.
+Particle system expert Habib Zargarpour used the software Dynamation to develop the basis for the digital tornadoes, consisting of millions of tiny particles that made up a spinning, fast-moving funnel cloud, which Zargarpour compared to packing together little scoops of ice cream.
+To create the sound of the tornadoes, De Bont had recorded a variety of combined sound effects, including lion roars, tiger growls, camel moans, and jet-engine wooshes.
+Other special effects that were animated with CGI included telephone poles, trees, trucks, tractors, and whole houses.
+The CGI cow was built from a CGI zebra from the 1995 film Jumanji.